ferrucc-io/ferruccio/content/posts/a-new-ide.md

 * Multiple editors with just one function in it.
 Show code in an "area of concern" not just in a file.
 * Never have to look for documentation

-There's also an extra point which is "*The coding environment can show also results, app windows, graphics, other tools.*".
+I removed an extra point which is "*The coding environment can also show results, app windows, graphics, other tools.*".
 I'll skip this as I think it's okay to have a distinction between things like Jupyter Notebooks and IDEs for web development.

-With [Eve](https://witheve.com/) Chris Granger is trying to break this division and while I think it's a great idea, there's not much adoption.
+With [Eve](http://witheve.com/), Chris Granger is trying to break this division and while I think it's a great idea, there's not much adoption.

 ## 𝑓 The shift from files to functions